 If you’re unsure what your toddler will like, start off with something tame, like “it’s a small world” or Dumbo the Flying Elephant.
 Once your child feels the excitement, then work them up to The Barnstormer.
+The Many Adventures of Winnie the Pooh is cute, too, but there is a little scene with Heffalumps that can be a little scary.
 If they want something even more exciting, try Seven Dwarfs Mine Train.
-Then you can try all the Mountains (Splash Mountain, Space Mountain, and Big Thunder Mountain Railroad) if they really love thrill rides and meet the height requirement!

 I remember when Snow White’s Scary Adventures was still around and friends would start their toddler there, because it was usually a shorter line.
 Then their kids were too scared to try other things.
 I know you’re excited, parents, and they’re excited, too, but start them off slow.